kongnyuroger/Delicious-Recipes/README.md

 # Delicious Recipes
-this is a food recipe app which gives you recipies from the confort of your intenet devixe
+this is a food recipe app which gives you recipies from the  devixe

 ## how to install
 git clone reponame